My family and friends have always thought I’m super organized. They think I have it all together. That I miraculously remember everything.

 Kalyn’s book explains what to do step by step and includes a lot of inspiration pictures and ideas for personalizing your Brainbook.
 With her help, you can set up your bullet journal in 15 minutes or less.

-I recommend the Brainbook Start Package which includes three extra resources to help you start and maintain your bullet journal:
+I recommend the Brainbook Starter Package which includes three extra resources to help you start and maintain your bullet journal:

 - Doable Designs companion guide – all the creative doodle, lettering, and header ideas you need to start your Brainbook.
 You can print this off and trace the designs if you want.